10 Dead Giveaways Your Website Was Generated by AI (and How to Fix Each)

 <h1 className="text-5xl text-white font-bold">Welcome to Our Platform</h1>

-Sailop catches this with the color-tailwind-default and gradient-ai-band rules.
+Sailop flags this with the color-tailwind-default and gradient-ai-band rules.

 2. Three identical cards in a features section